AvaChengg/EscapeRoom/README.md

 # EscapeRoom

  ## Introduce
  I have learned C++ in these 3 months and it's my small project to practice skills.
-I spend two days finishing it, so the code is messy. </br>
+I spend two days finishing it, so the code is messy.
+I'm sorry about that. </br>

  ## Gameplay Rules
  * Don't hit the spike which is '#' </br>